IBM/application-modernization-javaee-quarkus/README.md

         - Postgres is used as data store
         - Kafka events are sent when prices change
     - Remaining Open Liberty monolith
+        - Modern project structure and CDI
         - Receives Kafka events when prices change
 7. To be done: Conversion of remaining monolith to Quarkus
+8. To be done: Micro Frontends
+9. To be done: Much more - API management, reactive, security, ...

 Screenshot of storefront application:

 <kbd><img src="documentation/storefront-shop.png" /></kbd>

 ### Monolith - WebSphere Liberty